 Must-do’s in the Region Dents du Midi

-If you’re up for a challenge, The Swiss Wall, off the Pas de Chavanette, is known as one of the steepest and most difficult descents in the world with up to 76% gradient!
+If you’re up for a challenge, The Swiss Wall, off the Pas de Chavanette, is known as one of the steepest and most difficult descents in the world with up to 76 percent gradient!
 It extends over 1 km and its field of moguls are famously as big as VW Beetles!

 For all-round joy, the Grand Paradis run on the Champéry side is hard to beat.
-You can even try paragliding down from the Croix-de-Culet!
+You can even try paragliding down from the Croix-de-Culet.

-Party at the Rock the Pistes Festival, on 17th - 23rd March 2024 and end the season in style.
+Party at the Rock the Pistes Festival, on 15th - 21st March 2026 and end the season in style.

 Share on